Update: New Jersey’s Aid in Dying for the Terminally Ill Act passed in 2018.

 By nature I am not an activist.
 I don’t like to impose my thoughts and beliefs on others.
 I am not a politician or a clergyman.
 I am the son of the late James R. Halsey, who hopes Death with Dignity laws can spare other sons, daughters, mothers, fathers, brothers, and sisters the remorse I am left with—of not having a choice.

 This subject has become dear to my heart since my father’s passing.
 It has inspired me to create a series of short films about death with dignity.
-Our first film, CHOICE “Mother” has been making the rounds on the film festival circuit and will be released to the public soon.
 To find out more about Halsey Films and how we are bringing awareness to the subject, please visit our Facebook page.